EslamHosney/EslamHosney-Udacity-DevOps-Engineer-Capstone/README.md

-## EslamHosney-Udacity-DevOps-Engineer-Capstone
+# EslamHosney-Udacity-DevOps-Engineer-Capstone

-# CircleCI
+## CircleCI
 [![CircleCI](https://circleci.com/gh/EslamHosney/Udacity-DevOps-Engineer-Capstone/tree/main.svg?style=svg)](https://circleci.com/gh/EslamHosney/Udacity-DevOps-Engineer-Capstone/tree/main)

-# Abstract
+## Abstract
 This simple python code is used to illustrate the main ideas for DevOps and cloud native applicaitons.
 I used CircleCI for my pipeline which follow the below steps (all screenshots could be found in Udacity-DevOps-Engineer-Capstone SC.pdf)

-# Lint code
+## Lint code
 the first step of the pipeline is to check the code syntax which is done by pylint

-# Lint Docker
+## Lint Docker
 Then check the docker file for any typos by hadolint

-# Test App
+## Test App
 The i used pytest to test the flask app I am running

-# Security test
+## Security test
 Used bandit to scan my python code for vulnerabilities

-# Build image
+## Build image
 After all the tests are complete i used CircleCI to build my container image and publish it to docker hub

-# Build Infra
+## Build Infra
 Using the cloudformation power I created the required server to run my application in prod

-# Configure Infra
+## Configure Infra
 Using Ansible i confiured minikube and Kubectl to run my application inside a Kubernetes cluster

-# Smoke test
+## Smoke test
-Finalling I created an testing scenario to make sure the new infra is working fine before deleting teh old one
+Finalling I created an testing scenario to make sure the new infra is working fine or delete it using the destroy-environment command from before deleting the old one.

-# Clean up
+## Clean up
 Automatically deleting the old infra to save cost